-During second semester third graders will write personal interpretations of the blessings and prayers, as they lead the school in t'fillot (prayer services).
-We would love to have you join us on zoom and will release the dates as soon as they're finalized.
+During the second semester third graders will write personal interpretations of the blessings and prayers, as they lead the school in t'fillot (prayer services).
+We would love to have you join us on the following dates:

 Torah Reading:

 The third grade students will work in teams with Reb Scott to develop their skills in using Torah Trope to chant Torah this Spring.
 Students will meet with him to practice the Hebrew and cantillation and to gain a deeper understanding of the text.
 We will provide you with the Torah reading dates as soon as possible.